 Hengill is a high-temperature geothermal area about 20 miles east of Reykjavík.
 It’s there we see the Hellisheiðarvirkjun geothermal power plant, the largest power plant in Iceland.
 Geothermal activity is Iceland’s savior.

-Though there are dams in the highlands that produce energy as well, Hellisheiðarvirkjun heats homes and enables greenhouses to generate prolific amounts of produce even though there can be fewer than four hours of daylight in the winter.
+Although there are dams in the highlands that produce energy as well, Hellisheiðarvirkjun not only heats homes but also enables greenhouses to generate substantial amounts of produce, even when there are fewer than four hours of daylight in the winter.

 The Famous Blue Lagoon